 Our library of practical resources is intended for researchers and research staff undertaking randomized evaluations, as well as those teaching the technique to others, and anyone interested in how randomized evaluations are conducted.

-Incorporating lessons learned through our own experience and guidance from researchers and research organizations, we provide practical guidance for designing, implementing, and communicating about evaluations.
-While most of the content in this toolkit is relevant across countries and contexts, certain elements are most applicable to research conducted in the United States or research that utilizes administrative data.
+Incorporating lessons learned through our own experience and through guidance from researchers and research organizations, we provide practical advice for designing, implementing, and communicating about evaluations.
+These resources are a collaborative effort.
+We credit the authors of all the resources we post here, and link to their original work wherever possible.

 Choose a View:

 Introduction to Randomized Evaluations

 A non-technical overview and step-by-step introduction for those who are new to randomized evaluations, as well as case studies and other teaching resources.

 Tips on successful field management and implementation partnerships for researchers who are new to fieldwork.

 Highlights include: annotated checklist for designing an informed consent process, detailed advice on grant proposals and budgeting, and suggestions for proactive measures to help ensure ethical principles are followed in research design and implementation.

 Those designing a survey for the first time may find Introduction to measurement and indicators and Survey design useful.
 We provide best practices for ensuring randomization is stable, verifiable, and replicable, with related Stata commands.

 This section contains guidance specific to working with surveyors or survey companies, information about administrative data collection, and information applicable to all modes of data collection, such as on data security, data quality, and grant management.